The Stronger Communities Fund has been established by the NSW Government as part of the NSW Government's Fit for the Future reform program.

 The Fund includes a Community Grants Program allocation of $1 million with individual project funding up to $50,000 to incorporated not for profit community groups, for projects that will develop more vibrant, sustainable and inclusive local communities.

-The other component of the Stronger Communities Fund has $14 million allocated by the NSW State Government for major projects which are yet to be determined by the Council.
-These projects will be subject to community consultation.
+The other component of the Stronger Communities Fund has $14 million allocated by the NSW State Government for major projects.
+Further information on these projects can be found at http://www.northernbeaches.nsw.gov.au/council/connecting-northern-beaches

 Incorporated not for profit community groups can apply for grants for projects that build a more vibrant, sustainable and inclusive local community.